SU-SWS/stanford_courses/README.md

 A listing of all courses complete with an exposed filter block that allows users to search, sort, and filter through the list of courses.

 * **Current Courses Page**
 A listing of all courses that are in progress.
 This view will only show courses that are active for the current term.
+All components are included with the exception of Discussion Section (DIS), Independent Study (INS),  Practicum (PRC), and Thesis/Dissertation (T/D).

 * **Section Information Block**
 The section information block is used when placed on a course node to display a table of section information.